gigawatts/KringleCon2020/terminals.md

 [+] Valid HID Prox ID found!
 ```

-* Simulate that card infront of the locked door
+* Simulate that card in front of the locked door in the Workshop

 ```
 [magicdust] pm3 --> lf hid sim -r 2006e22f13 --fc 113 --cn 6025